mparmol/EventsAnalysis/README.md

 · `taxonomizr` v0.8.0.
 Functions for assigning taxonomy to NCBI accession numbers and taxon IDs based on NCBI’s accession2taxid and taxdump files.
-This package allows the user to downloads NCBI data dumps and create a local database for fast and local taxonomic assignment.
+This package allows the user to download NCBI data dumps and create a local database for fast and local taxonomic assignment.

 #### **Databases creation.
 DATABASE.R - Check for paths before run!**